ezrosent/art-rs/README.md

 ## TODOs

-This implementation if very rough.
-There is still a lot to do to get it to feature-parity with other Rust container types.
+This implementation if very rough, and likely contains bugs.
+On top of general code improvements, there is also still a lot to do to get it to feature-parity with the standard Rust container types.

 ### API Parity with `BTreeSet`
 This includes good implementations of set operations, as well as a proper